 Yingxian county, Shuozhou city [Photo/VCG]

-Shuozhou city covers a total area of 10,600 square kilometers in the northern part of Shanxi province, bordering Inner Mongolia autonomous region to the northwest.
+Shuozhou city, with a population of 1.78 million in 2019, covers a total area of 10,600 square kilometers in the northern part of Shanxi province, bordering Inner Mongolia autonomous region to the northwest.

 Shuozhou has a long history and rich cultural heritage.
 There are many places of interest in the region, including the world's oldest and tallest wooden pagoda –Wooden Sakyamuni Pagoda in Yingxian county, Chongfu Temple constructed in the Yuan dynasty (1271-1368), and China's largest tomb group in the Han Dynasty (206 BC-AD 220) – Guangwu tombs in Shanyin county.